Grid bracing: Graph theoretic solution

-As Bolker & Crapo (1977) originally observed, the grid bracing problem can be translated into a problem in graph theory by considering an undirected bipartite graph that has a vertex for each row and column of the given grid, and an edge for each cross-braced square of the grid.
+As Bolker & Crapo (1977) originally observed, the grid bracing problem can be translated into a problem in graph theory by considering an undirected bipartite graph that has a vertex for each row and column of the given grid, and an edge for each cross-braced rectangle or square of the grid.
 They proved that the cross-braced grid is rigid if and only if this bipartite graph is connected.
 It follows that the minimal cross-bracings of the grid correspond to the trees connecting all vertices in the graph, and that they have exactly $r+c-1$ cross-braced squares.
-Any overbraced but rigid cross-bracing (with more than this number of cross-braced squares) can be reduced to a minimal cross-bracing by finding a spanning tree of its graph.
-More generally, the number of degrees of freedom in the shape of a cross-braced grid is equal to the number of connected components of the bipartite graph, minus one.
-If a partially braced grid is to be made rigid by cross-bracing more squares, the minimum number of additional squares that need to be cross-braced is this number of degrees of freedom, and a solution with this number of squares can be obtained by adding this number of edges to the bipartite graph, connecting pairs of its connected components so that after the addition there is only one remaining component.
+Any overbraced but rigid cross-bracing (with more than this number of cross-braced cells) can be reduced to a minimal cross-bracing by finding a spanning tree of its graph.

+More generally, suppose that a cross-braced grid is not rigid.
+Then the number of degrees of freedom in its family of shapes equals the number of connected components of the bipartite graph, minus one.
+If a partially braced grid is to be made rigid by cross-bracing more cells, the minimum number of additional cells that need to be cross-braced is this number of degrees of freedom.
+A solution with this number of cells can be obtained by adding this number of edges to the bipartite graph, connecting pairs of its connected components so that after the addition there is only one remaining component.